Creating the future

-Moreton Bay Regional Council is creating a thriving new major precinct
+Moreton Bay Regional Council is creating a thriving new major

-employment opportunities for the region.
+and employment opportunities for the region.

-With a full-scale University of the Sunshine Coast (USC) campus at its
+With a full-scale University of the Sunshine Coast (USC) campus

-to residents in the Moreton Bay Region.
+opportunities to residents in the Moreton Bay

-supported by additional work, study and community facilities, and will cater for
+additional work, study and community facilities, and will cater for

 up to 10,000 university students in its first 10 years.

 The onsite train station will connect local residents from right

-along the Redcliffe Peninsula Rail Line, and the Caboolture Line to the new
+along the Redcliffe Peninsula Rail Line, and the Caboolture Line to

 business people from all over the region, reducing north and south